 Generational Pension Disparities Visualized by Birth Year — What Differs Between Those Born in 1940 and 2000

-Estimates suggest that those born in 1940 receive about six times what they paid in premiums, while those born in 2000 face a net burden of approximately ¥8.93 million.
+One estimate puts the benefit-to-contribution ratio at ~6x for those born in 1940; a separate study projects a net burden of ¥8.93 million for those born in 2000.
+These metrics differ in methodology, but the direction is clear.
 This article unpacks the historical causes of the intergenerational pension gap and the long-term impact of the macro-economic slide mechanism.

 TL;DR